githwxi/ATS-Xanadu/docgen/TEMPTORY/GSEQ-intro.md

 In functional programming, batch-processing is commonly associated with the use of combinators (which are often higher-order functions of relatively small bodies).
-ATS3 strongly advocates batch-processing by providing support at both the language level and the library level.
+ATS3 strongly advocates batch-processing by providing support at the language level as well as at the library level.

 ## Commonly used verbs